If you own a white colored dog, or you have a small breed, then I’m sure you know how frustrating tear stains can be.

 How to get rid of tear stains

 First we need to get this out of the way: there is no single solution to cleaning tear stains.
-What works for your dog may not work for another.

-There are some measures that many owners (including professional show dog owners) claim work, while others have never found a solution.
-What we’ll list here are the most common and widely accepted methods.
+There are some measures that many owners (including professional show dog owners) claim work, while others have never found a perfect solution.

 The Quick and Easy Method

-While it’s a short term fix, but this is what many owners result to.
+While it’s a short term fix – but this is what many owners result to.
 And while there will always be some visible stains, the majority of it is under control.

-Right before the show they’ll apply creams or chalk with a lot of pigment (which is very carefully applied) to hide the stains, and is later rinsed off immediately after the show.
+Right before the show they’ll apply creams or chalk with a lot of pigment (which is very carefully applied) to hide the stains, and is rinsed off immediately after the show.